 3. Practise being mindful…

 Mindfulness is the art of being focused in the moment, being able to still the incessant chatter of our brain and have it rest in the present, not ruminate on the past or dream / worry about the future.

 A good way to practise mindfulness is meditation: if you’re new to the idea, meditation is not associated with a specific religion, and is increasingly widely practised by high achievers in all walks of life – from businesspeople to athletes – who find meditation brings them more emotional balance, less stress, and more focus, among other things.

 You can get started for as little as 5 minutes’ practice a day, which consists of sitting quietly and using exercises to still the mind.

-To find out more or begin your meditation journey, there are some good apps you can get started on for free: I’d suggest either Calm, if you want to watch a lake and listen to a female American voice, or Headspace for some uplifting cartoon characters and a male British accent.
+To find out more or begin your meditation journey, there are some good apps you can get started on for free: I’d suggest either Calm, if you want to watch a lake and listen to a female American voice, or (my personal favourite) Headspace* for some uplifting cartoon characters and a male British accent.

 4. Have a calm kit to hand…

 … so you’ve got the right antidotes to hand when stress strikes.

 You know if you’re someone who struggles with stress: one thing you could consider having prepared in advance is a little box of things that will help steady and soothe you.
 You could include:

 - Some photos of nice memories / people / places to remind you of the world beyond the library